pulumi/terraform-provider-aws/website/docs/r/appsync_graphql_api.html.markdown

 * `log_config` - (Optional) Nested argument containing logging configuration.
 Defined below.
 * `openid_connect_config` - (Optional) Nested argument containing OpenID Connect configuration.
 Defined below.
 * `user_pool_config` - (Optional) The Amazon Cognito User Pool configuration.
 Defined below.
 * `schema` - (Optional) The schema definition, in GraphQL schema language format.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `additional_authentication_provider` - (Optional) One or more additional authentication providers for the GraphqlApi.
 Defined below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.